 - First, I thoroughly evaluate a patient for all of the causes mentioned above

-- I treat all the factors that I can identify in an individual patient
+- Treat all the factors that I can identify in an individual patient

-- I treat their diabetes as well as other components of Insulin Resistance Syndrome, such as hypertension and cholesterol disorder, aggressively with my 5-step treatment approach
+- Manage their diabetes as well as other components of Insulin Resistance Syndrome, such as hypertension and cholesterol disorder, aggressively with my 5-step treatment approach

-- I try to stop any medicines that may contribute to impotence, such as beta-blockers, spironolactone, metoclopramide, or soy products
+- Stop any medicines that may contribute to impotence, such as beta-blockers, spironolactone, metoclopramide, or soy products

-- I make sure prolactin is not elevated and testosterone levels are normal for the patient’s age
+- Make sure prolactin is not elevated and testosterone levels are normal for the patient’s age

 - I strongly encourage smokers to quit smoking